 How we maximize our aces

-Exploiting the full potential of an ace is an important part of basic strategy.
-Whenever we receive an ace, it is important to pay attention to the dealer's face up card before continuing to play (as with any other card).
-To understand what moves we should make when dealt an ace, familiarize yourself with basic blackjack strategy here.
+Realizing the full potential of an ace is an important part of basic strategy.
+Whenever we are dealt an ace, it is important to consider the dealer's up card before continuing to play (as with any other card).
+To understand what moves we should make on a hand with an ace, familiarize yourself with basic blackjack strategy here.

-If no ace card appears in the first 13 cards dealt in a single-deck game, we should make our starting bet double and increase it by about $5-$10 for each additional 13 cards dealt without an ace.
+If no Ace card appears in the first 13 cards dealt in a single-deck game, we should double our starting bet and increase it by about $5-$10 for every additional 13 cards dealt without an Ace.
 Although this rare situation only slightly increases our chances, we should take advantage of it whenever possible to get more for our money.

 She is a beauty

 We here at blackjack.com.au like to embody the Ace.
-Every time we see this first letter of the alphabet on a card we get excited, and more often than not we reap the rewards when we get an Ace.
-So it's only fair that we pay tribute to their beauty.
-Their value is unique, unlike any other card, and if we are lucky enough to receive a pair of Aces in Blackjack, we should split them so they don't become jealous of each other.
-Of course, there is an increased risk when splitting, since we have to double our bet to make two hands, but she is worth every penny.
+Every time we see this first letter of the alphabet on a card, we get excited, and more often than not, we reap the rewards when we get an Ace.
+So it's only fair that we pay tribute to its beauty.
+Their value is unique, unlike any other card, and if we're lucky enough to get a pair of aces in blackjack, we should split them so they don't get jealous of each other.
+Of course, there is an increased risk when splitting, as we have to double our bet to make two hands, but she is worth every penny.

 Origins of the ace